GoogleCloudPlatform/compute-image-packages/disk-expand/README.md

-## Experimental disk-expand package for GCE CentOS 6 and RHEL 6 images.
+## Experimental gce disk-expand package.

 This package is intended to expand the root partition up to 2TB on a GCE VM.
 It consists of several scripts from other packages that for various reasons are not